 Step 4 Choose Features Like the Front or Back Zip

 Wetsuits not only differ in neoprene thickness, and sleeve/leg length.
 Other features vary too.
 And that can impact your customer satisfaction.
-Some wetsuits have a zip at the back, while other suits have a frontzip.
-Some use Velcro straps to close the collar others don’t.
+Some wetsuits have a zip at the back, while other suits have a front zip.
+And while some wetsuits use Velcro straps to close the collar others don’t.
+They rely on elasticity.

 The front zip suit feels a little more stiff at the front when moving.
 Guess it is a matter of personal preference what you choose.